GPossel/PHP-ProductAndArticleSite/README.md

                                                                                 writer:G. Possel
                                                                                 innerText:A new Article about fun facts.
                                                                                 fullText:This article contains a lot of funny facts about PHP.
+      - creates a new article, if you are logged in

 This project was made by Gentle (639567) and is only for educational purposes.
 2022